critical-path/py-tlds/README.md

 1. Clone or download this repository.

-2. Run pip with the install command and the --editable option.
+2. Using sudo, run pip with the install command and the --editable option.

 ```
-pip install --editable .[test]
+sudo pip install --editable .[test]
 ```

 ## Installing py-tlds without test cases or testing dependencies

 1. Clone or download this repository.

-2. Run pip with the install command.
+2. Using sudo, run pip with the install command.

 ```
 sudo pip install .
 ```

 ## Using py-tlds from the command line